Raweekan59/CO2-Emission-from-Agrofood-sector/README.md

 <br>

 # Summary
 1. The amount of CO2 emissions doesn’t directly affect the temperature change of the responsible area.
-It appears that the increase in temperature in neighbouring countries is sometimes more impacted than the countries from which the emissions originate.
+It appears that the increase in temperature in neighbouring countries is sometimes more impacted than the countries from which the emissions originate. <b>(Fig. 3)</b>
-2. Emissions from agrofood account for 70-90% of total emissions.
+2. Emissions from agrofood account for 70-90% of total emissions. <b>(Fig. 4)</b>
-3. There is no clear connection between agrofood and overall emissions by country.
+3. There is no clear connection between agrofood and overall emissions by country. <b>(Fig. 5)</b>
-4. IPPU (Industrial Processes and Product Use) is the largest source of emissions in agrofood sector.
+4. IPPU (Industrial Processes and Product Use) is the largest source of emissions in agrofood sector. <b>(Fig. 7)</b>
-5. China has influenced global trend of agrofood emissions on Food Household Consumption.
+5. China has influenced global trend of agrofood emissions on Food Household Consumption. <b>(Fig. 8)</b>
-6. Thailand largest agrofood emissions source is Rice Cultivation which emits more than 4 thousand kilotonnes annually.
+6. Thailand largest agrofood emissions source is Rice Cultivation which emits more than 4 thousand kilotonnes annually. <b>(Fig. 10.1)</b>
-7. Emissions from Food retail in Thailand increase dramatically in contrast to global trend in same category. </p>
+7. Emissions from Food retail in Thailand increase dramatically in contrast to global trend in same category. <b>(Fig. 8 and Fig. 10.2)</b></p>